 For example, let's say that an Air Force B-1 aircraft mechanic married a Navy F-14 aircraft mechanic.
 Because the B-1 bomber is only stationed at certain Air Force bases, and because the F-14 Tomcat Fighter Aircraft is only stationed at certain Navy Bases, this couple is probably never going to be stationed together.
 The best the services could do would be to try and find a B-1 base as close as possible to an F-14 base (and, if this case, that would be at least 1,000 miles away).

 If a military person marries a person in their same service, the chances of getting stationed together are better.
 Each of the services boasts about an 85 percent success rate with in-service Join-Spouse.
 That sounds pretty good until you realize that there are 15 out of 100 military couples in each service who are not stationed together.

 When one marries someone in a different service, it becomes more complicated and the success rate of "Join-Spouse" goes down dramatically to somewhere around 50 percent.

-A: Whether on a honeymoon or not, military members can travel "space available" for free on military aircraft to locations around the world.
+Whether on a honeymoon or not, military members can travel "space available" for free on military aircraft to locations around the world.
 If available leave time is a factor, Space-A travel might not be viable.
 To travel Space-A, a military member must already be on leave.
 Sometimes it can take several days for a flight with space available on it to be going in your direction.
-Also, one wants to make sure he or she has adequate funds to buy a return ticket, in case the passenger can't find a Space A flight available going back to the originating base.
+Also, one wants to make sure that there are adequate funds to buy a return ticket, in case the passenger can't find a Space-A flight available going back to the originating base.

-A: A military couple could stay in billeting on any military base, for about $16 to $20 per night -- if you don't mind spending your honeymoon on a military base.
+If you're low on cash, a military couple can stay in billeting on any military base, for about $16 to $20 per night —if you don't mind spending your honeymoon on a military base.